Understanding E-commerce Analytics for Better Decision Making

 1. Conversion Rate

-Your conversion rate—the percentage of visitors who make a purchase—is a fundamental metric.
-It provides insights into the effectiveness of your site and marketing efforts.
+Your conversion rate—the percentage of in-spectors who make a purchase—is a fundamental metric.
+It provides intuition into the effectiveness of your site & shopping efforts.
 A low conversion rate might indicate issues with your website’s usability, product offerings, or the checkout process.

 2. Average Order Value (AOV)

-This metric measures the average amount spent by customers per transaction.
+This metric measures the mean quantity spent by customers per transaction.
 Monitoring AOV helps in understanding customer purchasing behavior and can also be a key indicator of your pricing strategy’s effectiveness.

 3. Customer Lifetime Value (CLV)

-CLV estimates the total revenue you can expect from a single customer over their lifetime.
-It takes into account repeat purchases and the likelihood of future transactions.
+Customer Life-time Value catalog is the total revenue you may ex-pect from a single customer over their life-time.
+It takes into account repeat purchases & the likelihood of future transactions.
 This metric is crucial for long-term business planning and customer retention strategies.

 4. Cart Abandonment Rate